Tanchangya people: Occupation

 Agriculture is the main occupation of the Tanchangyas.
 Even today most Tanchangyas do jhum cultivation.
-They cultivate paddy, ginger, garlic, bagurpada (e.g.coriander) etc. on hill slopes.
+They cultivate paddy, ginger, garlic, bagurpada (e.g.coriander), etc. on hill slopes.
 Literacy among Tanchangyas is low.
 A few of them serve in government and non-government organizations.
 Today, Tanchangya is a developing ethnic community on the international level.
 Nowadays many Tanchangyas are service people and professionals such as doctors, engineers, lawyers, teachers, etc. They also are trying hard to become retail traders.

-Games
+Traditions

-Tanchangyas celebrate 'Bishu' as a main enjoyable festival on the end and beginning of the new year.
+Tanchangyas celebrate 'Bishu' as a main enjoyable festival at the end and beginning of the new year.
 "Pachon" is a special item for Bishu.
-"Pachon" is a mixed vegetable with dried fishes etc. Nowadays "Bishu mela" were organized in Tanchangyas localities.
+"Pachon" is a mixed vegetable with dried fish etc. Nowadays "Bishu mela" were organized in Tanchangyas localities.
 "Ghila kala", "Nahdeng kala", and "Gudhu kala" are the Tanchangyas Traditional sports.